derkalle4/docker-MiniSIPServer/README.md

 If you prefer to build the images yourself:

 1. Clone this repository.
-2. Navigate to the specific version directory, e.g., `cd ./docker/v60/u5/`.
+2. Navigate to the docker directory, e.g., `cd ./docker/`.
 3. Build the image:
     ```sh
-    docker build -t my-minisipserver-u5 .
+    docker build -t my-minisipserver.
     ```
-    You can then use `my-minisipserver-u5` (or your chosen tag) in your `docker run` or `docker-compose` commands.
+    You can then use `my-minisipserver` (or your chosen tag) in your `docker run` or `docker-compose` commands.

 ## License